 Here, the therapist and patient work together to identify and replace current distorted thoughts and beliefs.
 This, in turn, targets their negative moods and counterproductive or self-sabotaging behavior.

 What techniques are used in cognitive therapy?

+What is cognitive behavioral therapy usually beneficial for?
 Cognitive therapy is useful in treating a wide range of mental health disorders.
 If you suffer from procrastination, you can try activity scheduling or set simple goals.
 Maintaining a journal can help those with anxiety and depression.
 Cognitive therapy also uses breathing and mindfulness exercises to promote relaxation and reduce stress.

 What are the goals and techniques of cognitive therapy?